 So, we kept playing.
-Again, more 1- or 2-credit jackpots were won.
-However, no more taxable jackpots were run.
-We even switched to another slot machine or two.
-We even sped it up by just letting one person press the button on the slot machine.
-We did this until all the money was gone.
+We kept winning more 1- or 2-credit jackpots.
+However, we didn’t win more taxable jackpots.
+We tried switching to a second slot machine, then others.
+Boredom started to set in, so we sped it up by just letting one person press the button on the slot machine until all the money was gone.

 With all that as a description, this is what I noticed during the slot pull.
 People got bored.
 Very bored.
-Apparently, this wasn’t very exciting except when it was very exciting.
+This wasn’t exciting except when it was very exciting.
 The comments I heard were, “When will this be over?” and “Can’t we go any faster?”

 Eric had been right.
 It could devolve into a lynching real fast.
-Eric helped move it along a bit, and everyone settled down, but I was struck with this observations: Craps people really don’t know how to play slots.
+Eric helped move it along a bit, and everyone settled down.
+My observation was that craps players really don’t know how to play slots.
 Honestly, it’s not entirely about pushing a button or pulling a lever.

-But, that’s not good.
-As I’ve discussed in the past, we need to be able to make 100 to 12o bets with our original bankroll in order to play the machine for long enough to have a fair chance of winning.
-And, we didn’t.
+But that’s not good.
+As I’ve discussed in the past, we need to be able to make 100 to 12o bets with our initial bankroll to play the machine for long enough to have a fair chance of winning.
+And we didn’t.

-Instead, we started with enough to make 44 bets, then did well enough to eventually get nearly 120 bets by using our winnings.
-Imagine what could have happened if our originally bankroll was enough for 120 bets!
+Instead, we started with enough to make 44 bets, then did well enough to get nearly 120 bets by also using our winnings.
+Imagine what could have happened if our original bankroll had been enough for 120 bets!

-Yes, with all other considerations being equal, it would have taken 3 times as long to play nearly three times the bankroll.
-But, it would not be unreasonable to think we would have gotten 3 hand pays instead of just 1 taxable jackpot.
+Yes, with all other considerations being equal, it would have taken three times as long to play nearly three times the bankroll.
+But, it would not be unreasonable to think we would have gotten three hand pays instead of

 If so, I would not have been surprised if we would have been able to bet 3 times 120 or 360 bets on that high limit slot machine.
-This is all just reasonable guesswork, of course.
-But, it’s still reasonable.
+This result is all just reasonable guesswork, of course.
+But it’s still a reasonable result.
 It follows the patterns for slots play I know and recognize.

 Foxwoods Casino Trip Report 2018: Thoughts on Craps

-Besides learning how to play craps, I just had to ask Mark what a well drink was.
-This is something that is often mentioned on their podcast, that so-and-so owes them a well drink.
-Mark explained what it was, which certainly matched the tone he and Dr. Mike use when talking about well drinks on their show.
+Besides learning how to play craps, I just had to ask Mark what a “well drink” was.
+This phrase is something often mentioned on their podcast, that so-and-so owes them a well drink.
+Mark explained what it was, which certainly matched the context tone he and Dr. Mike use when talking about well drinks on their show.

 Foxwoods Casino Trip Report 2018: Meeting Fans of Professor Slots

-With him, I shared everything.
-Everything from my last article, and more.
-I also shared it with his friend Michelle as well as his girlfriend whom, since I don’t know if she wants her name shared, I’ll just call Professor Amy.
+With him, I shared everything from my last article, and more.
+I also shared it with his friend Michelle as well as his girlfriend whom, since I don’t know if she wants her name shared, I’ll call Professor Amy.
 John and “Amy” will know who I mean.

-I also met others, all very nice people.
-With a couple of people, included a pleasant couple from Canada, we talked about quantum physics, just a little small talk, during that first night.
-That was wonderful, and very relaxing.
-And, then there were some more random people at the event that were also interested in slots.
+I also met others, all very lovely people.
+With a couple of people, including a fun couple from Canada, we talked about quantum physics.
+It was just a little small talk, during that first night.
+That was wonderful and very relaxing.
+And, then there were some more random people at the event that was also interested in slots.

-For details on how to win at slots at Foxwoods, be sure to visit either my blog article How to Easily Win a Little at Slots at Foxwoods Casinos or the Professor Slots podcast episode #30: How to Win Small at Foxwoods-Montana Slots 2018.
+For details on how to win at slots at Foxwoods, be sure to visit either my blog article Easily Win a Little at Slots at Foxwoods Casinos Connecticut or the Professor Slots podcast episode #30: How to Win Small at Foxwoods-Montana Slots 2018.

 At this event, fans have requested more trip reports, so I have prepared this Foxwoods Casino Trip Report 2018.
 More such trip reports will be coming, as well as more articles on the history of slots and winning strategies.
-If you have any suggestions for topics you’d like me to cover, just drop my an email or leave a voicemail message on my hotline at 937-696-0086.
+If you have any suggestions for topics you’d like me to cover, just drop me an email or leave a voicemail message on my hotline at 702-90-SLOTS.